 Even with strong tools, LMS reporting presents challenges that learning teams must actively manage.
 Understanding these challenges helps you plan more effectively.

-Forj's dedicated LMS for associations solves a lot of these challenges by combining learning, engagement, and analytics into one connected experience.
+Forj Learn, Forj's dedicated LMS for associations, solves a lot of these challenges by combining learning, engagement, and analytics into one connected experience.
 When reporting is unified and role-aware, insights become easier to interpret and act on.

 Schedule a call with the Forj team to see how clearer reporting can support smarter learning decisions.